Effective Marketing Starts and Ends in One Place

 Know Your Customer Base

-Among your existing and potential customers, a smaller group of customers drives most of your revenue.
-These ‘best customers’ are not the same as regular customers.
-They are generally heavy category users who have a significant need for your product or service.
-This need generates heightened interest in category activity.
-They are more knowledgeable than the average and more aware of marketing, yours and your competition’s.
+Among your existing and potential customers, a smaller group drives most of your revenue.
+These best customers are not regular customers.
+They are heavy category users with a significant need for what you sell.
+They know the category, they know your offer and your competitors’ offers, and they pay closer attention to marketing than the average buyer ever will.

 Map the Buyer’s Journey